What is Backflow?

 Backflow Testing and Maintenance

 To keep up with local code, backflow valves must be inspected annually to make sure that your device is working properly and efficiently.
-In Missouri, most municipal codes require to have your backflow device inspected every two years.
+In Missouri, most municipal codes require having your backflow device inspected every two years.
 It is crucial to have your backflow device tested to ensure the safety of your drinking water, for you and your family.
 You can trust our licensed plumbers at Bieg Plumbing to test your backflow device for commercial or residential applications.

-Bieg Plumbing Backflow Prevention Services
+Bieg Plumbing Backflow Prevention Services include:

 - Installation of Backflow Prevention Devices